PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Experiments

-We begin with the \transfer{} task and assess a model's ability to predict the effects of drug treatment in cell types where the drugs have not been observed.
-For each cell line in the \srivatsan{} dataset, we held out 30\% of the perturbations for validation and testing, ensuring that any held-out perturbations have been observed in the two other cell types.
+We begin with the \transfer{} task and assess each model's ability to predict the effects of drug treatment in cell lines where the drugs have not been observed.
+For each cell line in the \srivatsan{} dataset, we held out 30\% of the perturbations for validation and testing, ensuring that any held-out perturbations have been observed in the two other cell lines.
 The results are summarized in \autoref{table:Srivatsan20}.
 Of the three published models, CPA$^*$ performs best on the rank metrics, while SAMS-VAE$^*$ is slightly worse.
 However, SAMS-VAE$^*$ performs better on the fit based RMSE and cosine LogFC metrics.
 BioLord$^*$ underperforms both models on all metrics.

 We performed ablation studies by removing the adversarial component from CPA$^*$, resulting in the CPA$^*$ (noAdv).
 Strikingly, CPA$^*$ (noAdv) outperforms the original version and is the best performing model overall on the rank metrics.
 We also ablated the sparse mask and global latent variables from SAMS-VAE$^*$, resulting in SAMS-VAE$^*$ (S), and observe that SAMS-VAE$^*$ (S) also beats the original implementation on all metrics.
 These results highlight the need for a modular model development platform that enables ablation studies.